36 Islands of Ireland – the ultimate guide

 Here you will find lots of tourists taking advantage of the cosy bed and breakfasts, bike rentals to tour the island, and horse-drawn carriages allowing you to see the island without all the walking and hiking.
 You can sample poitín from the local distillery and visit historic ruins and thatched cottages for that Instagram photo.
 Of course, no visit to Inishmore is complete without a trip to Dun Aonghasa perched on the edge of the cliffs.
 Over 3000 years old half has now fallen off the 100-metre cliff into the sea.

 Inisheer Island is where the earliest evidence of human settlement was found in Irelan in 1885.
 A burial site datings back to 1500 BC were unearthed.
 A great place for a solitary visit as this Irish island is not visited often by tourists) you will find beautiful celtic crosses, a castle ruin a holy well, and a ruined castle to visit.
 There’s also the old church ruin that was covered by sand from the Atlantic winds.

 Inishbofin was probably inhabited back as far as 8000–4000 B.C.
 The Island makes a great day trip or you can stay overnight at one of its BnB’s, there are 5 restaurants and 4 pubs on the island and the island hosts an Arts Festival, a Regatta, a Walking Festival and of course the greatly anticipated Trad Music & Set Dancing weekend in September you are sure to be kept well entertained.

-Lettermullan Island is reached by a landbridge and you can visit the very interesting Lettermullen and Garumna Heritage Centre, that exhibits the rich heritage of the local area in Caladh Ghólam.
+Lettermullan Island is reached by a landbridge and you can visit the very interesting Lettermullen and Garumna Heritage Centre, which exhibits the rich heritage of the local area in Caladh Ghólam.
 There is a great exhibition of tools and instruments from long ago to be seen in the centre as well as blacksmith, carpentry and farming tools to name but a few.

 Irish Islands of Kerry